So Far, So Good

 - Explore other distribution channels (SMS, email, QR codes, and social media) by clicking the link.

-- Click Close to return to your survey editor.
+- Click Okay to return to your survey builder.

 Distribution Channels & Methods

 As you open the Distributions tab, you’ll pick from a list of distribution channels which hosts a number of related options.

 For instance, if you choose the (1) Email channel, you can send your survey through the (2) Qualtrics mailer (Send with Qualtrics) or (3) use your own email system (with or without a contact tracking method.)